Social & Emotional Well-Being Lab

 Current Graduate Students

-My name is Abigail Stark and I am a fourth-year doctoral student in the Clinical Psychology program at Suffolk University.
+My name is Abigail Stark and I am a fifth-year doctoral student in the Clinical Psychology program at Suffolk University.
+Currently I am on internship within Massachusetts General Hospital/Harvard Medical School’s child track.
 Prior to attending Suffolk, I graduated cum laude from Williams College in 2012 with a B.A. in Psychology and English.
 I then spent two years working at the Massachusetts General Hospital OCD clinic where I aided with research on treatment mechanisms of exposure therapy for anxiety disorders.
-While at Suffolk, my clinical experience has focused thus far on the use of cognitive behavioral therapy and acceptance based therapy for anxiety disorders across the developmental lifespan.
-I gained clinical experience at the McLean OCD Institute Jr., McLean Anxiety Mastery Program, MGH Bipolar Clinic, as well as within neuropsychological assessment at Newton public schools.
-While at Suffolk I have also gained the opportunity to teach an introductory psychology course where I emphasize an integration of the latest research and major theories of psychology.
+While at Suffolk, my clinical experience has focused thus far on the use of Cognitive Behavioral Therapy for anxiety disorders and Dialectical Behavior Therapy for emotional dysregulation across the developmental lifespan.
+I gained clinical experience at the McLean OCD Institute Jr., McLean Anxiety Mastery Program, MGH Bipolar Clinic, McLean 3East DBT Program, as well as within neuropsychological assessment at Newton public schools.
+While at Suffolk I have also gained the opportunity to teach several introductory psychology courses where I emphasize an integration of the latest research and major theories of psychology.
 Currently, my research focuses on peer aggression and exclusion throughout the developmental lifespan.
 Specifically, both my Early Research Project and my proposed dissertation research focuses on cognitive frames and their impact on behaviors and emotions after bullying experiences.
 I hope to better understand how conceptualizations of past experiences with peer aggression affect our current emotions and ways of approaching peer interactions.

 Child and adolescent development, aggression and bullying in childhood, child and adolescent anxiety disorders.